 Over the last couple of years, we have sourced mortgages for houses large and small, flats above commercial property and multi-unit freehold blocks (to name but a few)!
 We’ve also encountered challenging covenants which only allow the property to be a holiday let, and arranged finance for more extensive holiday let complexes.

 How are holiday lets financed?

-The majority of the mortgages have been based on projected holiday income, where the lender takes into account potential higher levels of return from the holiday let (instead of standard assured shorthold tenancy income).
-However, it is worth noting that the majority of applicants who go down this route are of reasonable net worth and have the benefit of strong outside income to strengthen their application.
+The majority of holiday let lenders calculate mortgage affordability based on the projected holiday income.
+This method allows the potential higher levels of return (compared to a standard Assured Shorthold Tenancy) to be taken into account.
+However, it is worth noting that the majority of applicants who go down this route are of reasonable net worth and have the benefit of high outside income to strengthen their application.